-The key to my mom morning routine is starting it with Jesus.
-Below are some books that I have found helpful with my morning routine with.
+The key to my mom's morning routine is starting it with Jesus.
+Below are some books that I have found helpful with my morning routine.
 I also have a brand-new devotional out called "Cultivating a Healing Home."
-Mornings can be so disfunctional, but I have found that my mornings go so much better when I start it with Jesus.
+Mornings can be so dysfunctional, but I have found that my mornings go so much better when I start it with Jesus.

 The Good Books

-There is a plethora of good Gospel centered books out there.
-But here are my three favorites that I return to repeatedly.
+There are a plethora of good Gospel-centered books out there.
+But here are the three favorites that I return to repeatedly.

 - New Morning Mercies by David Tripp

 - The One Year Daily Acts of Kindness by Kristin Demery, Kendal Roehl, and Julie Fisk

 - Valley of the Vision